UK National Park guide: history, wildlife and best walking routes

 Which is the biggest national park in the UK?

-The wild landscape of the Cairngorms in Scotland is Britain’s largest national park – almost twice the size of the Lake District – and is home to four of the five highest mountains in Britain.
+The Cairngorms in Scotland is the UK's largest national park – it is almost twice the size of the Lake District and is home to four of the five highest mountains in Britain.
 The park is pockmarked with 60 lochs and many more lochans (small lochs), along with more than half the surviving Caledonian forest.
-It was first established in 2003, before being extended in 2010.
+It was established in 2003, before being extended in 2010.

-The Lake District is the largest national park found in England – comprising of 912 square miles of high mountains, lakes, rivers and coastline, and receives almost 16 million visitors a year.
+The Lake District is the largest national park in England, comprising 912 square miles of high mountains, lakes, rivers and coastline.

 Dartmoor National Park